Health & WellnessNews

 CRISPR-Cas9 is a system that allows scientists to edit the DNA of cells.
 It works by using a protein called Cas9, which acts like a pair of scissors to cut the DNA at a specific location.
 The system is guided to the target location by a small piece of RNA, which is designed to match the DNA sequence of the target gene.

-The first step in using CRISPR-Cas9 to target a specific gene is to design the guide RNA.
+Designing the Guide RNA: The first step in using CRISPR-Cas9 to target a specific gene is to design the guide RNA.
 This RNA molecule is responsible for guiding the Cas9 protein to the correct location in the DNA.
 To design the guide RNA, scientists need to identify a region of the gene that they want to target.
 They then create a short piece of RNA that matches this region of the gene.

 Delivery of CRISPR-Cas9